jatin2311/Project-12/README.md

 ## About this Project
 - This Project is build by Using Html and CSS .
-- This is a home page of Saas .
+- This is a home page of Business .
-- i use most of flexbox in this project and also it's  mobile responsive.
+- i use most of flexbox in this project .

 ---

 ### Learn From This Project
-- i learn about Flex box in this project.
+- i learn about Flex box and many properties of flexbox.
 - i  also learn about z-index & linear gradient.
 - i also learn about media query and how to create break-points for diffrent screens.
 - i also utilize grid and also learn about it.

 #### Time-Taken
-- it takes almost 5-6 hours to complete this project.
+- it takes almost 3-5 hours to complete this project.
 ---
 [visit This Website](https://business-landin.netlify.app/)
 ---